sharan-dce/autograd/README.md

 # Autograd

-Autograd is an autodifferentiation library for C++.
+Autograd is an autodifferentiation library for C++ meant to educate about such engines.
+It is minimal and readable, meant for people diving into deep learning.
 There are a few in-built operators that could be used to specify a wide range of computation graphs, and users can define custom operator classes as well, by simply inheriting from ```nn::op```.
 ```autograd```'s API should be used to specify graphs by thinking about operators as modules that take in a number of vectors and produce an output vector.

 ### Examples